revl/vcf_scanner/README.md

 ## Features

-*   The parser itself does not read the input VCF file and leaves it to the caller to load the input data into memory one buffer at a time.
+*   The parser does not read the input VCF file stream and leaves it to the caller to load the input data into memory one buffer at a time.
 As a result, the parser is non-blocking.
 The caller can choose to read input data in a separate thread so that reading and parsing happen in parallel.